2.5 Common Fail Points and Result Recording

 Key Takeaways

-• Common performance failures include omitted checklist steps, weak sampling description, rushed timing, equipment hesitation, poor measurement discipline, and forgotten result recording.
+• Common performance failures include omitted checklist steps, weak verbal sampling description, rushed timing, equipment hesitation, wrong rod counts, and forgotten result recording.

-• ACI policy requires the candidate to record the result at the conclusion of each performed test method.
+• ACI policy requires recording the result at the conclusion of each performed method, so a measurement is incomplete until it is written down.

-• Error review should sort mistakes by method, step type, and cause so practice can be targeted.
+• Effective error review sorts mistakes by method, step type, and root cause so practice targets the real gap.

 Fail Points Are Usually Patterns